-Parameter ID Parameter description Units Reporting status $FC{g,purch}$ Quantity of fluorinated compound (g) purchased tonne Reported in kg (non- metered), or Not reported (metered) h Fraction of gas remaining in gas cylinder (heel) after use Fraction Constant 38 1 - Cg Emission factor for fluorinated compound (g); with C g being the use rate of fluorinated compound (g) i.e. fraction destroyed or transformed in the process Fraction Constant Ag & Ab,g Fraction of fluorinated compound (g) or by-product (b) volume used with emission control technology Fraction Reported Note that $A{b,g} \times D{b,g} = 0$ by default ($A{b,g}$ is not reported) Dg & D {b,g} Fraction of fluorinated compound (g) or by-product (b) destroyed by the emission control technology Fraction Reported Note that $A{b,g} \times D{b,g} = 0$ by default ($D{b,g}$ is not reported) B {b,g} Rate of creation of by-product fluorinated compound (b) from fluorinated compound (g) in the process Fraction Reported g Type of fluorinated compound (g) fed into the process Nil Reported р Process type i.e. emission stream type Nil Reported GWP g & GWP {b,g} Global warming potential for fluorinated compound (g) or by-product (b) Nil Constant
+Parameter ID Parameter description Units Reporting status Eg Emissions of fluorinated compound (g) tonne CO 2 e Calculated FC g ,used Quantity of fluorinated compound (g) fed into the process tonne Reported in kg (metered), or Not reported (non- metered) $FC_g,purch$ Quantity of fluorinated compound (g) purchased tonne Reported in kg (non- metered), or Not reported (metered) h Fraction of gas remaining in gas cylinder (heel) after use Fraction Constant 39 1 - C g Emission factor for fluorinated compound (g); with C_g being the use rate of fluorinated compound (g) i.e. fraction destroyed or transformed in the process Fraction Constant $A_g \ \& \ A{b,g}$ Fraction of fluorinated compound (g) or by-product (b) volume used with emission control technology Fraction Reported Note that $A{b,g} \times D{b,g} = 0$ by default ($A{b,g}$ is not reported) Dg & Db,g Fraction of fluorinated compound (g) or by-product (b) destroyed by the emission control technology Fraction Reported Note that $A{b,g} imes D{b,g} = 0$ by default ($D{b,g}$ is not reported) $B{b,g}$ Rate of creation of by-product fluorinated compound (b) from fluorinated compound (g) in the process Fraction Reported g Type of fluorinated compound (g) fed into the process Nil Reported p Process type i.e. emission stream type Nil Reported GWP g & GWP {b,g} Global warming potential for fluorinated compound (g) or by-product (b) Nil Constant

-According to the 2006 IPCC Guidelines, the Tier 2a method is based on process gas-specific parameters and does not distinguish between processes or process types (etching versus cleaning), individual processes or tools.
+According to the 2006 IPCC Guidelines, the Tier 2a method is based on type of process gas and does not distinguish between processes or process types (etching versus cleaning), individual processes or tools.
 The Tier 2a method uses facility-specific data on the proportion of gas used in processes with and without emission control technology, and uses default values for the other parameters.
 The Tier 2b method, on the other hand, uses facility-specific data on the proportion of gas used in etching versus cleaning and the proportion of gas used in processes with emission control technology, but relies on default values for some or all of the other parameters.
+According to the 2019 Refinement to 2006 IPCC Guidelines, the Tier 2a method is based on type of process gases (similar with Tier 2a in IPCC guidelines), the Tier 2b method is based on the type of process gases and wafer size, while the Tier 2c method is based on type of process-gas, wafer size as well as the processes/tools.